-If you heavily rely on the Asset StoreA growing library of free and commercial assets created by Unity and members of the community.
-Offers a wide variety of assets, from textures, models and animations to whole Project examples, tutorials and Editor extensions.
+If you rely heavily on the Asset StoreA growing library of free and commercial assets created by Unity and members of the community.
+Offers a wide variety of assets, from textures, models and animations to whole project examples, tutorials and Editor extensions.
 More info

-If you are aiming for AAA-quality visuals on PC and consoles for your linear first-person shooter, the HDRP should be the preferred render pipeline.
+If you are aiming for AAA-quality visuals on PC and consoles for your linear first-person shooter, HDRP should be the preferred render pipeline.
 Again, with the help of graphics programmers, a custom SRP could also be developed.

-If your levels contain many real-time shadow casting lights (e.g. destructible light props and moving lights), then using the Baked GI system with the Baked Indirect mode should ensure you get great looking indirect lighting from the Mixed directional light and the Baked lightsA Light Mode for creating local ambience, rather than fully featured lights for increasing brightness in dark areas without needing to adjust all of the lighting within a Scene.
-Unity pre-calculates the illumination from these lights before run time, and does not include them in any run-time lighting calculations.
+If your levels contain many real-time shadow casting lights (e.g. destructible light props and moving lights), then using the Baked Global Illumination system with the Baked Indirect mode should ensure you get great looking indirect lighting from the Mixed directional light and the Baked lightsLight components whose Mode property is set to Baked.
+Unity pre-calculates the illumination from Baked Lights before runtime, and does not include them in any runtime lighting calculations.
 More info

 See in Glossary in static light props.
 If your levels consist of a larger proportion of fixed shadow casting lights, then an approach with Shadowmasks could be recommended because HDRP offers a great hybrid Shadowmask mode which gives you more control over the blend between real-time and baked shadows.